Gunnel Cederlöf: Education

 Cederlöf studied history at Uppsala University, where she obtained a BA in 1990 and a PhD in 1997.
 Her doctoral thesis examined bonded labour, caste and class relations in South India's agrarian economy in the 20th century.
 It was published as Bonds Lost: Subordination, Conflict and Mobilisation in Rural South India c.
 1900-1970 in 1997 by Manohar Publishers and, again, in 2020 by Oxford University Press.

 Academic career

 Cederlöf was appointed to professor at Uppsala University in 2011, where she also served as director of the Forum for Advanced Studies in Arts, Languages, and Theology (2006–08).
 She was a visiting professor and taught in the Division of History of Science, Technology and Environment at KTH Royal Institute of Technology (2014–16).
 She currently serves as Professor of History in the Centre for Concurrencies in Colonial and Postcolonial Studies and the Department of Cultural Sciences at the Linnaeus University.

-Cederlöf has been a visiting researcher at SCAS, Swedish Collegium for Advanced Studies (2000), Oxford University (2000–01), Jawaharlal Nehru University (2010), Calcutta University (2004–13), and at Shiv Nadar University, India (2014–19).
+Cederlöf has been a visiting researcher at SCAS, Swedish Collegium for Advanced Study (2000), Oxford University (2000–01), Jawaharlal Nehru University (2010), Calcutta University (2004–13), and at Shiv Nadar University, India (2014–19).

 In 2017, she was appointed to working member of The Royal Swedish Academy of Letters, History and Antiquities in the historical and antiquarian class.